Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04-synapse-lab.md

 ### Task 3 : Use a SQL pool to analyze data

-Now that you've ingested some data into your workspace, you can use Synapse Analytics to query and analyze it.
-One of the most common ways to query data is to use SQL, and in Synapse Analytics you can use a  _SQL pool_  to run SQL code.
+In this task, you will use a **SQL pool** in Synapse Analytics to query and analyze the ingested data.
+SQL is one of the most common ways to interact with data, and Synapse Analytics provides a SQL pool to efficiently run your queries.

 1. In Synapse Studio, right-click the  **products.csv (1)**  file in the file storage for your Synapse workspace, point to  **New SQL script (2)**, and select  **Select TOP 100 rows (3)**.